ristotoldsep/My-Tech-Stack/README.md

 *Frameworks:*
 * Express.js
+* Laravel - Slowly learning it to fix a client site.

 ## Databases
 - MongoDB
 - PostgreSQL

 I have tried to use and implement both relational & non-relational databases and learn their query syntax.

+## Content Management Systems
+* WordPress

+I have created projects using Elementor, currently creating a theme with custom PHP code.

+### Development Environmets
+* Visual Studio Code
+* goormIDE

+Actually have tried pretty much all code editors and environments, but nothing beats VsCode.

 ### Version control
 * Git/Github